sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **confirmCancel**

-Click the Cancel button for window.confirm and return *false*, isn't supported in IDA plugin.
-It needs to be added to the test case manually when used and can work fine in selenium.
+Click the Cancel button for window.confirm and return *false*.
+This isn't supported in the IDA plugin.
+It needs to be added to the test case manually when used and can work fine in Selenium.

 - Example